SUNET/mediatjanster/README.md

 # SUNET Mediatjänster
-Repository for SUNETs mediatjänster
+Repository for SUNET mediatjänster
-Intended for codes interacting with Zoom and Kaltura API
+Code interacting with Zoom and Kaltura API
 Please contact <media@sunet.se> if you want to contribute